mjhea0/express-testing-mocha-knex/README.md

 };
 ```

 Confused?
-Add an inline comment above each line, describing what the code does and, in some cases, why the code does what it does.
+Add an inline comment above each line, describing *what* the code does and, in some cases, *why* the code does what it does.

 Run the tests.
 Do they pass?
 They should.

 Now you can use that function in a new route to finish the business requirement.
 Do this on your own.
-Write the integration test first!
+Be sure to write the integration test first!

 ## Fixtures

 [faker.js](https://github.com/marak/Faker.js/) is a powerful library for generating fake data.
 In our case, we can use faker to generate test data
 for our unit tests.
-Such data is often called a test [fixture](https://en.wikipedia.org/wiki/Test_fixture).
+Such data is often called a [test fixture](https://en.wikipedia.org/wiki/Test_fixture).

 Install faker: